Repayments on a £400,000 Mortgage

 Interest rate

-Securing the best (lowest) interest rate terms available will, of course, mean you’re repayments are as low as they possibly can be, based on the market conditions at the time you apply.
+Securing the best (lowest) interest rate terms available will mean your repayments are as low as they can be, based on the market conditions when you apply.

 The strength of your application and deposit size will determine how many mortgage lenders are willing to consider you for a mortgage and, as a result, this means you’ll have access to the best available rates.

-Other factors, such as your credit history, age and employment status can also have an impact on the interest rate you qualify for as this could result in a smaller pool of lenders willing to consider you for a mortgage.
+Other factors, such as your credit history, age and employment status can also impact the interest rate you qualify for as this could result in a smaller pool of lenders willing to consider you for a mortgage.

 If you don’t match the eligibility criteria for high street lenders, you may still be able to get a good rate by approaching a specialist lender that is more sympathetic to your situation.
 This can include applicants looking for bad credit mortgages or mortgages for self-employed people.
 The best way to find these lenders is by using the services of an experienced mortgage broker.